d1noHot1/Contacts-App/Readme.md

-# CONTACTS APPLICATION
+# CONTACTS ANDROID APPLICATION

-Application for creating new Contact with informations such as contact name, number and e-mail adress.
+Android application for creating new Contact with informations such as contact name, number and e-mail adress.